NaGyRyT/portfolio/readme.md

 - i added labels to input fields in contact form
 - i added download resume link to about me section
 - i set default font-size: 16px
+- i set the titles of the links

 Ver.: 0.1 2022.12.31.
 - first release